teamconclude/blueprints/README.md

 an activity is created.
 The purpose of the channel is to deal with an an activity (for example, a helpdesk ticket).
 The channel is archived when the activity is concluded (closed), but the information is still available in the Conclude Inbox.
-- A **parent channel** is the Slack channel that an activity originates from.
+- A **parent channel** is the Slack channel where the blueprint is installed and an activity originates from.
-This is the channel where the blueprint is installed.
 - The **initiator** is the user who creates the activity.
 - The **inside team** consists of the users who deal with the activity, consisting of an *owner* (who "owns" the activity) and other *members*.